cornell-ece2400/ece2400-docs/docs/ece2400-sec1-linux.md

     % git pull
     % cat languages.txt

-This will be the basic GitHub workflow were students pull and push code between GitHub and the `ecelinux` machines.
+This will be the basic GitHub workflow were students first use `clone` to get a copy of their repository, use `add -u` and `commit` to add and commit their code to the local repository, and then use `pull` and `push` to synchronize their repository with the repository on GitHub.

 !!! note "To-Do On Your Own"